Ethnic mobilisation, the monster tearing Africa’s Great Lakes region apart

 With world’s attention to war in DR Congo slowly waning, thousands of Congolese families longing for peace and justice are left at the mercy of warring parties.

-Many had hoped to see a quick end of the crisis when the Rwandan regime, long accused for fuelling the conflict, dismissed mineral resources’ exploitation, regime change or seizure of territory as reasons of fighting, months after signing the peace accord mediated by Washington.
+Many had hoped to see a quick end of the crisis when the Rwandan regime, long accused for fuelling the conflict, denied pursuing regime change in DR Congo, seizure of its territory or its mineral resources’ exploitation, months after signing the peace accord mediated by Washington.

-However, a recent drone attack on a key airport infrastructure in Kisangani by the rebel movement has dampened these hopes.
+However, the recent drone attack on a key airport infrastructure in Kisangani by the rebel movement has again dampened propsects of peace.
 The African Union condemned the attack as amounting to violation of international law, and act of terrorism.

-Fresh wave of confrontations further prolongs the suffering of millions Congolese.
-Agonies are especially written in the faces of thousands, mostly women and children who are scattered across the region as refugees displaced by the current and previous cycles of violence.
+The escalation further prolongs the suffering of millions Congolese.
+Agonies are especially written in the faces of thousands, mostly women and children who are scattered across the region as refugees displaced by the latest and previous cycles of violence.

 Also read: YEAR AT WAR: Families of fallen Rwandan soldiers wait for answers

-Another notion that was on display in the war propaganda was the incorrectly drawn borders which saw Rwanda lose to the DR Congo a chunk of its territory in pre-colonial past.
+Another notion that was on display in Kigali war propaganda was one of ‘incorrectly’ drawn borders which Rwanda links to the loss to the DR Congo of a chunk of its territory in pre-colonial past.
+But the narrative quickly shifted when international pressure piled.

 Too late

 But it was too late.
-The ethnic sentiments had quickly spread into transnational ethnic networks and communities that had long paid little attention to identitarian cleavages to tell between Hutus and Tutsis, ethnic populations with historical ties and unresolved grievances, in instances, found in Rwanda, Uganda, Burundi and eastern DR Congo.
+The ethnic sentiments had quickly spread into transnational ethnic networks and communities, drawing people back to identitarian cleavages to tell Hutus from Tutsis or vice versa.
+The two ethnic populations found in Rwanda, Uganda, Burundi and Eastern DR Congo hold historical ties and unresolved grievances, in instances.

-In Rwanda where a Genocide against the Tutsis decimated lives of over a million people in 1994, ruler Paul Kagame and his entourage see the ethnic Hutus in the country and beyond as people that need to be checked, and the Tutsis as people that need to be mobilised to be vigilant and rally behind his regime for protection.
+In Rwanda where a Genocide against the Tutsis decimated lives of over a million people in 1994, ruler Paul Kagame and his entourage see the ethnic Hutus in the country and beyond as people that need to be kept in check, and the Tutsis as people that need to be mobilised to be vigilant and rally behind his regime for protection.

-This, on one side, helps the ruling class to maintain power, but the thinking hurts the drive to forge a collective national identity, on the other.
+The Rwandan ruling elites resorted to this to maintain power, but the thinking hurts the drive to forge a collective national identity.

-It is problematic for a nation that sought to correct mistakes of previous regimes having successfully eradicated ethnicity in official documents and officially treating ethnic groups as a concept invented by the colonial masters as part of their divide-and-rule system.
+It is problematic for a nation that promised to correct mistakes of previous regimes having successfully eradicated ethnicity in official documents.
+Authorities had also rejected the notion of existence ethnic groups, instead referring to them as a concept invented by the colonial masters as part of their divide-and-rule system.

-There has been growing tendencies by the Rwandan regime to view young generation in the prism of children of survivors and children of Hutu perpetrators, a tag young people first pick at schools and follows them unquestioned and unchallenged into the workplace and later as adults.
+In practice, the Rwandan ruling elites continue to view the young generation in the prism of children of Tutsi survivors and children of Hutu perpetrators, a tag that has been normalised in national conversations and it goes on unquestioned and unchallenged.

 Controversy

-The regime would later decelerate the campaign when it came under scrutiny over inflicting collective guilt on the Hutu populations.
+Authorities had also embarked on the drive to compel ethnic Hutu people without distinction to seek forgiveness for Genocide crimes as part of Ndi Umunyarwanda (I am Rwandan) campaign.
+The regime would later decelerate the campaign when it came under scrutiny over inflicting collective guilt on the Hutu population.

-There were equally concerns of the regime using the campaign as a political tool to justify exclusion of Hutus who refuse to pledge allegiance or show remorse, while labelling adversaries as people not worth of governing on the basis of actual or alleged role of their Hutu parents or associates in the genocide.
+The drive had sparked controversies that the Rwandan regime was using the campaign as a political tool to justify exclusion of Hutus who refuse to pledge allegiance or show remorse, while labelling adversaries as people not worth of governing on the basis of actual or alleged role of their Hutu parents or associates in the genocide three decades ago.

-The spillover of the ethnic mobilisation beyond the Rwandan border did not pass without causing unease in neighbouring countries, fuelling ethnic sentiments and rhetoric across the board.
+The spillover of this subtle ethnic mobilisation beyond the Rwandan borders was seen causing unease among ruling elites of neighbouring countries, fuelling bad ethnic rhetoric involving politicians across the board.

-The incendiary utterances of the Congolese former military spokesperson, Major-General Sylvain Ekenge, against the Tutsi community were not an isolated incidence.
+Many recall the recent divisive utterances of the Congolese former military spokesperson, Major-General Sylvain Ekenge, against the Tutsi community.
+They were not an isolated incidence.

 Share this post: